Examine a suspended program

 PhpStorm allows you to inspect variables in a dedicated dialog.
 This is useful when you need to keep track of some variable (or the object whose reference it holds) and at the same time be able to navigate between frames and threads.

-Right-click a variable on the Variables tab and select Inspect.
+Right-click a variable or a watch and select Inspect.

 Set variable values

-If there is a need to test how the program would behave in certain conditions or fix its current behavior at runtime, you can do that by setting/changing the variable values.
+If you want to test how the program would behave in certain conditions or fix its current behavior at runtime, you can do that by setting/changing the variable values.

 Enter the value for the variable and press Enter.